Writing your own website copy? Preparation Part 2. Who's it to?

 Hit the target

-This story graphically illustrates the importance of thinking about your audience ... before you start work on your web content.
+This story graphically illustrates the importance of thinking about your audience ... before you start work on your website copy.

 Are your readers likely to be serious-minded professionals?
 In which case, if you’re to engage with them effectively, you might think twice about writing in the language of ‘the street’.